Titos57/cyberops-associate-labs/Lab-exercises/Lab-4.3.4-Linux-Servers.md

 ## Part 2: Using Telnet to Test TCP Services

 ### Step 2a — Telnet to Port 80 (nginx)
+Telnet is a tool that lets you connect to any open TCP port and communicate with the service running there.
+Telnet is insecure as it transmits information as plain text, making it easy for anyone monitoring the network to intercept and read the entire session.

+When attempting to communicate via telnet and sending unrecognized input, telnet displays a 400 HTTP error code, meaning it is connected to a real web server and also displaying as plain text the server's version, which an attacker can use to search for CVE known vulnerabilities for the specific server version.
+Trying to locate service information and version as an attacker is called banner grabbing.

 ![telnet port 80 output](../

 ---

 ### Step 2b — Telnet to Port 22 (SSH)
+When connecting to port 22 via telnet, it will immediately display a banner with the protocol version, the software, and the software's exact version.
+By sending invalid input to SSH, and not a proper SSH handshake response the connection gets terminated, and an error gets displayed.

+Similar to nginx response, SSH offers the attacker valuable information that can be used to find a CVE vulnerability for the SSH version or software version.
+SSH should replace telnet as it encrypts the data transmitted through a network compared to the plain text format that telnet implements.

 ![telnet port 22 output](../